Luseta Shampoo Review: The Worst Purple Shampoo?

 Luseta Beauty is a cosmetics brand that’s famous for their purple shampoo.
 The brand claims that their shampoo “helps to thicken and texturize” hair and also “strengthens and fortifies the hair shaft.”

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Luseta Shampoo based on medical studies to give our take on whether it’s likely to be effective or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Luseta Shampoo to give our take on whether it’s likely to be effective for improving hair quality, and whether or not it's healthy.

 Ingredient Analysis